+Regulatory convergence/harmonisation

-Regulatory convergence/harmonisation: The Presidency of the EU and the Council should take into consideration the ongoing Transatlantic Trade and Investment Partnership (TTIP) between the EU and the US and the need for better harmonisation of regulatory and technical standards for medical devices.
+The Presidency of the Council to the EU should take into consideration the ongoing US-EU discussions on transatlantic trade and the need for better harmonisation of regulatory and technical standards for medical devices.
 Further convergence would bring benefits to the medical devices sector, which operates globally, and to patients by lowering costs.